Frimkron/Ascidia/readme.md

 Diamond boxes use a left chevron or angle-bracket `<` character for the left side and a right chevron or angle-bracket `>` character for the right side.
-The diagonal lines use alternating full-stop or period `.` characters and apostraphe or single-quote characters `'`.
-Note, the top and bottom peaks may be periods or apostraphes.
+The diagonal lines use alternating full-stop or period `.` characters and apostrophe or single-quote characters `'`.
+Note, the top and bottom peaks may be periods or apostrophes.
 Diamonds have a minimum size of 1 x 1:

 ```
  .